There are only three ways to own property: in your individual name, in joint names with others, or by contract rights.

 When a tenant in common dies, their share of the property passes to their own beneficiaries and not to the surviving tenants in common.
 Tenancy in common is often abbreviated as TIC or TEN COM.

-Title by Contract
+Ownership by Contract Rights

 The owner of the property has full control of it during life (with the exception of life estates—check applicable state law), but then after death, the property passes outside of probate to the beneficiaries designated by the owner.